-Donald S. Berry, President (Tuftonboro)
+Donald S. Berry, President Tuftonboro

 Don Berry has been the President of the Lakes Region Conservation Trust since 2006.
 He previously served as a member of the LRCT Board of Trustees for 14 years.
 He formerly practiced law in Boston, is a graduate of Trinity College, and has a law degree from Yale Law School.

-Ashley E. Clark, Membership & Outreach Coordinator (Campton)
+Ashley E. Clark, Membership Director Campton

-David R. Mallard, Land and Stewardship Director (Sandwich)
+David R. Mallard, Land and Stewardship Director Sandwich

 Dave formerly worked as Stewardship Director at York Land Trust, is a graduate of University of Vermont and has a Conservation Biology Master’s Degree from Antioch University New England.

-Lisetta J. Silvestri, Operations Director (Holderness)
+Lisetta J. Silvestri, Conservation and Special Projects Director Holderness

 Lisetta previously worked in Maryland at the Eastern Shore Land Conservancy and at Pickering Creek Audubon Center.
 She is a senior fellow at the Environmental Leadership Program.
 She graduated from St. John’s College and holds a J.D. from The University of Maryland Francis King Carey School of Law.
 She is a member of the NH Bar.
-She lives with her husband, son and their two dogs in Holderness.
+She lives with her husband, son and their dog in Holderness.
 Lisetta loves to hike, swim and kayak in our beautiful Lakes Region.